Term of Office

 My term began on September 15, 2011, during the State Bar of Michigan's Annual Meeting and

-ended on September 20, 2012, when the State Bar holds its Annual Meeting in Grand Rapids.
+ended on September 20, 2012, when the State Bar held its Annual Meeting in Grand Rapids, Michigan.

 What is the State Bar of Michigan?